FelixdelasPozas/pomodorotimelapse/readme.md

 > [!NOTE]
 > Some screenshots are from the Windows 7 version.

 Main dialog with the configuration options showing a preview of the captured area (whole 3840x1080 desktop) and the current position of the overlayed images (both camera and pomodoro statistics).
-Yeah, I always code with my monocle or my awesome face! ;-P
+Yeah, I always code with my monocle or my awesome face! ;-P (Screenshot from the Windows 7 version).

 ![interface](https://cloud.githubusercontent.com/assets/12167134/8397664/aa0231c2-1dd3-11e5-94dc-4c00ae932324.jpg)

+The application will produce a series of screenshots (like the next screenshot) or a webm vídeo.

 ![interface2](https://github.com/user-attachments/assets/ac6014ed-e977-4f51-800d-2456d40fb01c)

 Once started the tray icon will provide the information on the progression of the timer and the session.